apupier/minikube-on-circleci-example/README.md

 # Minikube on Circle CI example

 Configuring Minikube on Circle CI is simple... when you know the tricks!

 This repository is providing an example.

+# Limitations

+The limitation of using this approach is that you cannot reuse the useful list of [pre-built docker images provided by Circle CI](https://circleci.com/docs/2.0/circleci-images/).
+You will have to configure the other requirements for your build and test inside the Circle CI configuration file.

 # Insights on the tricks